 In the case that you are using the incorrect ticker symbol during your trading or exchanging activities, your transaction will be affected, and you may own the wrong assets.
 Which, can be extraordinarily risky.
 It is a sufficiently successive blunder amid bonds exchange bubbles that the media covers irrelevant organizations or companies with marginally unique stock symbols soaring as unpracticed investors put their well-deserved cash into them!

 Bonds, for example, exchange-traded assets, or ETFs, aren't absolved from this peril, either.
 Tonight, I saw two exchange-traded assets supported by the same mutual fund company, one of which was a utilized ETF that expanded lopsidedly when the S&P 500 broadened in esteem and the other of which was a utilized ETF that diminished excessively when the S&P 500 broadened in esteem since it utilized a short offering system.
-The main contrast between these two total inverse ETFs was a solitary letter in the ticker symbol.
+The main contrast between these two total inverses ETFs was a solitary letter in the ticker symbol.